 Wild, raw and unforgettable, the Northern Territory is where Australia shows off its adventurous side.
-From sunrise over Uluru to swimming holes hidden in Kakadu and the laid-back buzz of Darwin, its a destination that delivers big moments and real stories to tell.
+From sunrise over Uluru to swimming holes hidden in Kakadu and the laid-back buzz of Darwin, it's a destination that delivers big moments and real stories to tell.
 Clients who want epic landscapes, ancient Indigenous culture and a sense of true escape will love the NT: it's not polished, it's powerful, and it leaves clients feeling like they've seen the real Australia.

 Uluru is an unmissable inclusion for all UK, Canada and USA clients, with luxury lodges proving to be a true highlight on their trips.
 The rest of the Northern Territory is full of adventure and wilderness, and is therefore usually visited by clients or their second visit and after to Australia, once they have visited the main tourist hubs of Sydney and the East Coast!